 Instead of targeting individual couples, I realize that targeting venues that have the amenities that I lack is the way to go.
 The venues that include table linens and chargers and fine china are happy to put me down as a recommended vendor, and brides and grooms have no complaints.

 I also might realize that catering functions like graduation parties and company picnics are great money-makers; they’re happening on weekdays, which is typically a slow period, and they’re happy with paper plates and plastic utensils.
-The pay is good, and the tips are always high, and absolutely no linens are needed.
+The pay is good, the tips are always high, and absolutely no linens are needed.
 Extending the landing page to mention these events can be essential.

 Focusing on the exactly right audience is key, and tailoring your messaging accordingly is essential.
 Sometimes, all it takes is niching down and adjusting your branding or messaging accordingly to line everything up.
-Once you’re targeting the right audience with the right offers and messaging, you might be amazed how quickly you can improve lead conversion rates for your business.
+Once you’re targeting the right audience with the right offers and messaging, you might be amazed at how quickly you can improve lead conversion rates for your business.

-If your leads aren’t converting and you’re wondering how exactly to improve lead conversion rates for your business, there’s a solid chance that one of these seven extremely common errors are at fault.
+If your leads aren’t converting and you’re wondering how exactly to improve lead conversion rates for your business, there’s a solid chance that one of these seven extremely common errors is at fault.
 Take some time to do a careful assessment of your lead funnel, your audience, your offers, and your lead prospecting process to see where things may be falling flat.

 Does it seem to be something on your end or yours that’s causing the disconnect?

 If you’re unsure, you can always reach out to ask if there’s any feedback they’d like to provide; many may not have anything to offer, but some can share some incredible words of wisdom.

 And always remember that plenty of great leads are wonderful, but that quality does take precedence over quantity.

 Your first step to increasing your conversions is by better identifying your ICP.
 Sign up for your free Reveal account here!